WorkInTheDark/WorkInTheDark.github.io/_pages/about.md

 ## Note

-My apologies that the publication list and CV on my website are usually not up-to-date.
+My apologies that the publication list and CV on my website are usually NOT up-to-date.
 Please refer to my [Google Scholar](https://scholar.google.com/citations?user=hJlsDfAAAAAJ) for latest update.

 The best way to reach out is through emails: <span style="color:#3282b8">b [dot] yao [at] northeastern [dot] edu</span>.